When producing music in your home studio, it’s important to find a quality audio interface.

 - You are new to home music production

-- You need high-frequency recording, such as by using acoustic instruments
+- You need high-frequency recording, such as when using acoustic instruments

 - You don’t need a lot of inputs